Finance

 North America

 Through its Canadian business units, VINCI Construction is one of the major players in road infrastructure works in Quebec, Alberta and British Columbia.
-Its main competitors are subsidiaries of Colas, CRH and Holcim, as well as local companies.
+Its main competitors are subsidiaries of Colas, CRH and Amrize, as well as local companies.
 Through its business units in the United States, VINCI Construction is a market leader in roadworks on the east coast, with operations in 10 eastern states and in Texas.
-For construction works, its main competitors are Archer Western Contractors (Walsh Group) and Lane Construction (Webuild); for the manufacture and application of asphalt concrete, it competes against Preferred Materials (CRH) and a large number of regional players.
+For construction works, its main competitors are Archer Western Contractors (a Walsh Group subsidiary) and Lane Construction (Webuild); for the manufacture and application of asphalt concrete, it competes against Preferred Materials (CRH) and a large number of regional players.

 Operating in some 20 countries, VINCI Construction is a major player, through its subsidiary Sogea-Satom, in Central Africa, West Africa, Equatorial Africa and East Africa.